After Bankruptcy: Why did Bank of America Forgive My Second Mortgage?

 You need to do yourself–and the bank–and the bankruptcy court a favor and close accounts you are not actively using.

 So, I’m starting to charge.
-I’mn charging for the extra paperwork we have when people have multiple, unnecessary bank accounts.
+I’m charging for the extra paperwork we have when people have multiple, unnecessary bank accounts.

-For a single person, your first FIVE bank accounts are free.
-If you have more than FIVE! accounts on the day you file bankruptcy, there’s a $50.00 charge.
+For a single person, your first THREE bank accounts are free.
+If you have more than THREE! accounts on the day you file bankruptcy, there’s a $50.00 charge.

-For a married couple the first eight are FREE.
-After eight, there’s a fifty dollar charge.
+For a married couple the first five are FREE.
+After five, there’s a fifty dollar charge.